Container Closure Integrity Testing

 As the driving forces behind safety evaluation of materials and container closure systems in the US, the United States Pharmacopeia (USP) and Food and Drug Administration (FDA) enforce stringent requirements for Container Closure Integrity Testing (CCIT).

 Historically, Dye Immersion and Microbial Immersion (both probabilistic tests) were the two leading methods for Container Closure Integrity Testing.
-Recently USP issued guidance to require deterministic methods to achieve more quantitative results for CCIT testing.
-While we do offer the traditional Dye Immersion and Microbial Challenge Testing for container closure systems, these methodologies are not considered quantitative.
+Recently USP issued guidance to require deterministic methods to achieve more reproducible and predictable results for CCIT testing.
+While we do offer the traditional Dye Immersion and Microbial Challenge Testing for container closure systems, these methodologies are not considered deterministic.
 These tests are also destructive to the samples under test, and typically require a significant number of units for method development and validation.

 Eurofins Lancaster Laboratories is committed to offering the most up-to-date methods for testing the closure systems for final drug product packaging and has invested in state-of-the-art instrumentation to meet these regulatory guidelines and verify the safety of your container closure system.
-In addition to the traditional Dye Ingress and Microbial Immersion methods, we also offer more sophisticated, quantitative methods such as Vacuum Decay, Pressure Decay, High Voltage Leak Detection, Oxygen Headspace and Helium Leak Detection.
+In addition to the probabilistic methods, such as Dye Ingress and Microbial Immersion, we also offer deterministic methods, such as Vacuum Decay, Pressure Decay, High Voltage Leak Detection, Oxygen Headspace and Helium Leak Detection.
 Each of these methods offers unique capabilities with ideal applications.
 We can help you determine which method is best for your project needs.

 Why Choose Eurofins Lancaster Laboratories?